dtubbenhauer/nhedral/README.md

 # The Magma code

-We additionally need to check that certain graphs have eigenvalues being (multi)subsets of the roots of the Koornwinder polynomials.
-The corresponding calculations can be found in the folder on this side.
+We additionally need to check that certain graphs have eigenvalues being (multi)subsets of the roots of the Chebyshev polynomials (so they are in the Koornwinder variety).
+The corresponding calculations can be found in the folders on this side, ordered by the graph names.
 For example, in 2A3-c, the Magma code is:

 ```
 M1:=Matrix(CyclotomicField(16),12,12,[0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0,